|

 valuable experience with improved international communication

+and coordination.
 A Spacewatch-type telescope is currently under development

 in India with the joint support of the U.S. Smithsonian Institution